 In most of the studies mentioned in this article, participants took between 900 and 1500 milligrams per day of berberine orally.
 If you want to try berberine, consider taking 500 milligrams two to three times daily, before meals, with a glass of water.

-Berberine powder is extremely bitter tasting and can stain your hands and mouth yellow, so you are better off taking berberine capsules.
+Berberine powder is extremely bitter tasting and can stain your hands and mouth yellow.
+You are better off taking berberine capsules.

-Most trials of berberine show significant benefits after two to four months of usage, but a few studies have given berberine for up to a year with no negative consequences.
+Most trials showcasing berberine benefits take two to four months of usage, but a few studies use berberine for up to a year with no negative consequences.

 For fans of traditional Chinese medicine, Rhizoma coptidis (Huang Lian or coptis) is a berberine-containing herb with a long history of therapeutic use.